hortonworks/cloudbreak/docs/aws.md

 ## Configured images

-You can find the latest pre-configured Cloudbreak Deployer AWS images below.
+You can launch the latest Cloudbreak deployer image based on your region at the [AWS Management Console](https://aws .amazon.com/console/).

+You can check the name of the available images in the following section.

 ### AWS image details